 2021 Legislative Priorities

 People with disabilities should have access to home-and-community based services that allow them to live independent lives in their homes and communities.

 - We support increasing funding for the Consumer Directed Services (CDS) program to 100 percent of the funding for nursing home care, thereby allowing people with disabilities who meet a nursing home level of care to choose in-home support to remain independent.

 - We support responsible reform of the CDS program to ensure the integrity of this essential service.

 - We support increasing provider rates for Medicaid services.

 People with disabilities should have opportunities to achieve economic self-sufficiency.

 - We support changes to the Missouri’s MO HealthNet Buy-in (MBI) Program—the Ticket to Work Health Assurance Program—that increase the likelihood that people with disabilities who need to access MO HealthNet can do so while still being employed to their greatest capacity.

-- We support policies that increase opportunities for people with disabilities to become employed in community settings for at least minimum wage.
+People with disabilities should be employed in community settings for at least minimum wage

-- We oppose any efforts to weaken the vital “safety net” (e.g., implementation of block grants or per capita cap models of Medicaid).
+- We oppose any efforts to weaken the vital “safety net” (e.g. implementation of block grants or per capita models of Medicaid).